 Creation of community pathology resources to overcome project delays associated with time-consuming efforts such as Laser Capture Microscopy;

 Creation of global networks of information sharing to enable aggregation of patient data from throughout the world;

 Using innovative clinical trial design to test multiple candidate drugs in LAM within record time.

 With robust Institutional commitment and top-level leadership support across the institutions involved, the Center for LAM Research and Clinical Care concentrates and aggressively catalyzes multi-disciplinary research and globally renowned clinical expertise in order accelerate the pace of LAM research.
 Our over-riding aim is to ensure that treatments reach patients faster.

 The Center for LAM Research and Clinical Care Tissue Repository: Specimens Available

-The Center for LAM Research and Clinical Care Tissue Repository has specimens available to investigators both internal and external to Partners Healthcare, including serum, plasma, buffy coat, and DNA.
+The Center for LAM Research and Clinical Care Tissue Repository has specimens available to investigators both internal and external to Mass General Brigham, including serum, plasma, buffy coat, and DNA.